Anthony-Fi/homellmcoder/README.md

 - 🤖 **Agentic AI Workflow** - Leverage a local LLM to generate, execute, and refine development plans.
 - 💡 **Plan-Driven Development** - The AI creates a `plan.md` (high-level) and `project_plan.md` (detailed) for each project, which it follows step-by-step.
 - 🚀 **Automated Environment Setup & Command Execution** - Agents can now execute terminal commands (e.g., `pip install`, `npm install`, `composer create-project`), create directories, and manage files for environment setup, dependency installation, and project scaffolding.
 (Note: Some commands, like `python -m venv venv`, may not produce visible output during execution if successful, as they are often designed to be silent unless an error occurs.)
 - ⚔️ **Jedi Automation Agent** - A specialized, isolated workflow for fully automated code generation.
-It operates independently from the main chat workflow, allowing for programmatic orchestration of LLMs to generate projects into user-selected output directories without manual intervention.
-Ideal for large-scale, hands-off code generation tasks.
+It operates independently from the main chat workflow, allowing for programmatic orchestration of multiple LLMs to generate projects into user-selected output directories without manual intervention.
+It provides a hands-off approach for large-scale code generation tasks, including dynamic subfolder creation, post-generation tasks (like Black formatting and Git initialization), and in-app review of generated files with diff comparison.
+Ideal for rapid prototyping and automated project scaffolding.
 - ⚡ **Live Streaming Terminal Output** - See the real-time output of AI-executed terminal commands directly in the integrated terminal.
 - 🔄 **Shared Agent Context** - All specialist agents share a common chat history, allowing for seamless context transfer and collaborative problem-solving.
 - 🔒 **Strict Agent Role Enforcement** - Each agent's output is strictly filtered and enforced by the UI to ensure they adhere to their specific roles and prevent unintended actions or file modifications.